-I find that the bid functions for both short and long maturities securities get significantly more inelastic leading up to and during the sovereign debt crisis.
-That is, in order to increase the amount of debt issued by 1%, the price needs to decrease, in percentage terms, by more than it had before the crisis.
-Particularly, I find that the inverse price demand elasticity for Treasury Bills is, on average, thirteen times higher leading up to and during the crisis, from 0.012 to 0.15 basis points.
-As for Treasury Bonds, I find that the crisis period, from 0.29 to 0.36 basis points.
+I find that the bid functions for both short and long maturity securities get significantly more inelastic leading up to and during the sovereign debt crisis.
+That is, to increase the amount of debt issued by 1%, the price needs to decrease, in percentage terms, by more than it had before the crisis.
+Particularly, I find that the inverse price elasticity for Treasury Bills is, on average, thirteen times higher leading up to and during the crisis, from 0.012 to 0.15 basis points.
+As for Treasury Bonds, I find that the same measure of elasticity is, on average, 26% higher in the lead up to the crisis period2, from 0.29 to 0.36 basis points.